eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 -   Error message in 'SPARQL endpoint' plugin to mention prohibited URL redirect to a different protocol.
 -   `JDBC endpoint` dataset: Setting the user via JDBC URL while leaving the user parameter blank does not work.

-## eccenca DataManager v23.3.0
+## eccenca DataManager v23.3.1

-We are excited to announce the latest update to DataManager v23.3.0, which introduces new features, improvements and bug fixes.
+We are excited to announce the latest update to DataManager v23.3.1, which introduces new features, improvements and bug fixes.

+v23.3.1 of eccenca DataManager ships the following fixes:

+-   _Workspace configuration:_ explore `defaultGraph` is now correctly evaluated.

 v23.3.0 of eccenca DataManager adds the following new features: